FredHuangBia/PytorchDL/README.md

 # Code Structure

 There are 5 main subfolders in this repo:
-  - models: Define your neural network model sturcture, trainnner, and dataloader
+  - models: Define your neural network model sturcture, trainnner, dataloader(optional) and criterion(optional)
   - datasets: Define and preparse datasets
-  - criterions: Define the loss function
+  - criterions: Define the default loss function
-  - utils: Data augmentation functions, visualization functions
+  - utils: Data augmentation functions, visualization functions, resume and save functions
   - sup: An example dataset which can be used to run and test the code

-And 3 other python scripts:
+And 2 other python scripts:
   - main.py: The code to run
   - opts.py: Define general training and essential dataset and model parameters
-  - checkpoints.py: Resume or save training

 # Run the example
 First you need to make sure the python version is **python 3.5**